-Beijing Kingsoft Cloud entered into a series of contractual arrangements, as amended and restated, with Zhuhai Kingsoft Cloud Technology Co., Ltd., or Zhuhai Kingsoft Cloud, and its wholly-owned subsidiary, Beijing Kingsoft Cloud Network Technology Co., Ltd., or Kingsoft Cloud Network, through which we obtained control over Zhuhai Kingsoft Cloud.
-In addition, Yunxiang Zhisheng entered into a series of contractual arrangements with Kingsoft Cloud (Beijing) Information Technology Co., Ltd., or Kingsoft Cloud Information, and its wholly-owned subsidiary, Beijing Jinxun Ruibo Technology Co., Ltd., or Jinxun Ruibo, which enable us to obtain control over the Kingsoft Cloud Information to operate value-added telecommunication services.
+Beijing Kingsoft Cloud entered into a series of contractual arrangements, as amended and restated, with Zhuhai Kingsoft Cloud Technology Co., Ltd., or Zhuhai Kingsoft Cloud, and its wholly owned subsidiary, Beijing Kingsoft Cloud Network Technology Co., Ltd., or Kingsoft Cloud Network, through which we obtained control over Zhuhai Kingsoft Cloud.
+In addition, Yunxiang Zhisheng entered into a series of contractual arrangements with Kingsoft Cloud (Beijing) Information Technology Co., Ltd., or Kingsoft Cloud Information, and its wholly owned subsidiary, Beijing Jinxun Ruibo Technology Co., Ltd., or Jinxun Ruibo, which enable us to obtain control over the Kingsoft Cloud Information to operate value-added telecommunication services.
 As a result, we are regarded as the primary beneficiary of each of Zhuhai Kingsoft Cloud and Kingsoft Cloud Information.
 We treat them as our consolidated affiliated entities under U.S. GAAP and have consolidated the financial results of these entities in our consolidated financial statements in accordance with U.S. GAAP.
-We refer to Beijing Kingsoft Cloud and Yunxiang Zhisheng as our wholly foreign owned entities, or WFOEs, and to Zhuhai Kingsoft Cloud, Kingsoft Cloud Information and their subsidiaries as our variable interest entities, or our VIEs, in this prospectus.
-For more details and risks related to our VIE structure, please see "-Contractual Arrangements with Our VIEs and the Their Respective Shareholders" and "Risk Factors-Risks Relating to Our Corporate Structure."
+We refer to Beijing Kingsoft Cloud and Yunxiang Zhisheng as our wholly foreign owned entities, or WFOEs, and to Zhuhai Kingsoft Cloud, Kingsoft Cloud Information and their subsidiaries as our variable interest entities, or our VIEs, in this annual report.
+For more details and risks related to our VIE structure, please see "-4.C.
+Organizational Structure-Contractual Arrangements with Our VIEs and Their Respective Shareholders" and "Item 3.
+Key Information-3.D.
+Risk Factors-Risks Relating to Our Corporate Structure."